Liev Schreiber: 1992–2004: Early work and breakthrough

-Schreiber has narrated a number of documentaries, many of them aired as part of PBS series such as American Experience, Nova, and Secrets of the Dead from 2001 to 2011.
+Schreiber has narrated several documentaries, many of them aired as part of PBS series such as American Experience, Nova, and Secrets of the Dead from 2001 to 2011.
 He is the voice behind the television commercials for Infiniti.
 In 1995, he provided narration for the BBC/WGBH documentary co-production Rock & Roll.
-In 1994, he narrated Two Billion Hearts, the official film of 1994 World Cup.
+In 1994, he narrated Two Billion Hearts, the official film of 1994 FIFA World Cup.